Looking for the best gifts for travel lovers for 2022? Here are the best gifts for someone going travelling once the world opened up again.

 Mobile phones are fantastic for snapping images on the go but more and more people are using them to create high quality videos of their travels or taking the chance to conduct a live broadcast while on the road.

 Swaying motion ruins most video clips because it makes viewers feel seasick.
-Enter the Smooth Q3 Gimbal which lets people shoot quality videos by smoothing out the bumps.
-I can' tell you the difference this has made to my video clips - and by the number of people who approach me on the road and ask about it, if you know a travel photography enthusiast, they'll love this.
+Enter a smartphone gimbal like this, which lets people shoot quality videos by smoothing out the bumps.
+I can’t tell you the difference this has made to my video clips – and by the number of people who approach me on the road and ask about it, if you know a travel photography enthusiast, they’ll love this.

 A Suitcase for City Slickers